-This setting indicates whether Novell Kanaka for Mac should actually test for the existence of the path specified in the home directory attribute.
-This can take a lot of time.
+This setting indicates whether Micro Focus Kanaka for Mac should actually test for the existence of the path specified in the home directory attribute.
 By default, this option should be turned off.
 If you do test for existence and the path doesn’t exist, you have the option to use the proxy directory or deny login.

-This is the default shell for running a terminal session on the Mac.
+This is the default shell for the user's environment on macOS.

 These settings enable the mounting of additional storage other than the user’s home directory.